Exidy Sorcerer

-The Sorcerer is a home computer system released in 1978 by the video game company Exidy, later under their Exidy Systems subsidiary.
-Based on the Zilog Z80 and the general layout of the emerging S-100 standard, the Sorcerer was comparatively advanced when released, especially when compared to the contemporary more commercially successful Commodore PET and TRS-80.
-The basic design was proposed by Paul Terrell, formerly of the Byte Shop, a pioneering computer store.
+The Sorcerer is a home computer system released in 1978 by the video game company Exidy, of Sunnyvale, California, and later marketed as a small business computer system under their Exidy Systems subsidiary.
+Based on the Zilog Z80 and the general layout of the emerging S-100 standard, the Sorcerer was comparatively advanced when released, and especially when compared to the contemporary and more commercially successful Commodore PET and TRS-80.
+Sorcerer sales worldwide, of around 20,000 units, is comparable to the TRS-80 model II, both targeting Small or Home Business Computer users.
+The overall concept originated with Paul Terrell, formerly of the Byte Shop, a pioneering computer store.
+Coincidentally, the TRS-80 model I was designed by Steve Leininger, a former Byte Shop employee.

-Lacking strong support from its parent company, who were focused on the successful arcade game market, the Sorcerer was sold primarily through international distributors and technology licensing agreements.
-Distribution agreements with Dick Smith Electronics in Australia and Liveport in the UK as well as Compudata which included a manufacturing license to build, market and distribute the Tulip line of computers in Europe.
-The system remains relatively unknown outside these markets.
+Lacking financial investment from its parent company, which was focused on the coin-operated arcade game market, and which, unlike Apple, did not wish to seek venture capital, the Sorcerer was sold primarily through international distributors and technology licensing agreements.
+Distribution agreements were made with Dick Smith Electronics in Australia and Liveport in the UK, as well as with Compudata in the Netherlands, which included a manufacturing license to build, market and distribute the Sorcerer in Europe.
+Compudata developed the design into the Tulip line of computers in Europe.
+The Sorcerer remains relatively unknown outside these markets.

-The Exidy Data Systems division was sold to a Wall Street firm, Biotech, in 1983.
+After a deal with Recortec (makers of the TRS-80 clone called "Video Genie" or "PMC-80") fell through in August 1980, Exidy Systems was sold to a venture capital firm, Biotech, in summer 1981, which sold it on to Dynasty Computer Corp., Texas, in February 1982.
+Dynasty re-branded it as the "smart-ALEC", and sold around 3,000 bundles.

 History

 Origins

-Paul Terrell entered the computer industry by starting the first personal computer store, the Byte Shop, in 1975.
-By 1977, the store had grown into a chain of 58 stores, and Terrell sold the chain to John Peers of Logical Machine Corporation.
+Paul Terrell was operating RepCo in California, selling power supplies and test instruments to electronics manufacturers.
+A suggestion by Ed Roberts of MITS led Paul to start one of the first personal computer stores, the Byte Shop, in 1975.
+By 1977, the first store at El Camino Real in Mountain View, had grown into a chain of 58 stores, which Terrell then sold to John Peers of Logical Machine Corporation.

+Prior to selling Byte Shop, Terrell had introduced an S-100 based kit called the Byt8, to be sold alongside the MITS Altair and other S-100 compatible systems.

-With free time on his hands, Terrell started looking for new ventures.
-He wanted a consumer computer that was user-friendly beyond anything currently in the marketplace.
-At the time, the Commodore PET and Tandy TRS-80 offered the out-of-the-box experience he considered essential, yet required a costly computer monitor in spite of their inadequate graphics.
+Terrell, always looking for new ventures, saw a gap in the market for a small business computer that was user-friendly, affordable, came fully equipped, and importantly without the need for any customer-assembly.
+At the time, the Commodore PET and Tandy TRS-80 offered the out-of-the-box experience he considered essential, yet the TRS-80 required a costly computer monitor, and both machines had low-resolution graphics capabilities.
 The Apple II had superior graphics and color, but required some user assembly before being operational.

-Terrell's objective was a machine offering the best of both worlds.
-Looking for a suitable name, he noted "Computers are like magic to people, so let's give them computer magic with the Sorcerer computer."
+Looking for a suitable name, Terrell noted "Computers are like magic to people, so let's give them computer magic with the Sorcerer computer."